-The Jiangshi appears in legends all over China, but it is also known throughout most of Asia (mainly due to modern cinema).
-Thus, it is known by a multitude of different (yet very similar) names.
+The Jiangshi appears in legends all over China, but it is also known throughout most of Asia, mainly due to modern cinema.
+Thus, it is known by a multitude of different (and yet very similar) names.
 These include: Chiang-Shih (which is by far the most common spelling), Kiang-Shi, Kuangshi, Geong-Si (Cantonese), His-Hsue-Kuei (which literally means “Suck-Blood Demon”), Kyonshi (the Japanese name for the creature), Ch’ing Shih, Ch’iang-shih, Giang Shi (Korean), Kiang-Kouei, Kouei, Kuang-shi, Pinyin, Xianh-shi, and Xi Xie Gui.
 English names for the monster include Chinese Vampire, Hopping Ghost, Corpse-Specter, Hopping Vampire, and Hopping Zombie.
 The word jiangshi (pronounced “jong-shee”) is derived from the Mandarin Chinese language, and literally means “stiff corpse.”
 Another common English translation is “blood-sucking ghost.”
-The Jiangshi is said to haunt graveyards, ancient tombs, and places that are associated with death by the living.
+The Jiangshi is said to haunt graveyards, ancient tombs, and places that are associated with the dark realm of death by the living.
 The creature is often said to live underground, where caverns and caves are numerous and it can hide during the day and avoid the sun’s rays.
 Anyone who is brave (or foolish) enough to enter one of these caves may find themselves to be the revenant’s meal.
 Most often, the creature rests in a coffin or a wooden box within its hiding place.

-According to scholars, there seems to be some disagreement or differences in opinion as to what the Jiangshi actually looks like.
+According to scholars, there is some disagreement or differences in opinion as to what the Jiangshi actually looks like.
 Most people seem to agree that the creature can seem quite human, especially if the person is recently deceased.
 This seems to be advantageous to the revenant, drawing its prey in close enough for the Jiangshi to attack.
-However, Chinese folklore says that the Hopping Corpse may assume other forms that are more powerful and hideous to behold.
-One such manifestation is described as a ball of flickering light that flies about at night, much like a will o’ the wisp.
-But the most common form is a tall, gaunt walking corpse with pale, greenish-white skin (which some have suggested may be mold growing on the corpse’s skin).
+However, Chinese folklore states that the Hopping Corpse may assume other forms that are more powerful and hideous to behold.
+One such manifestation is described as a ball of flickering light that flies about at night, much like a will o’the wisp.
+But the most common form of the monster is a tall, gaunt walking corpse with pale, greenish-white skin, which some have suggested may be mold growing on the corpse’s skin.
 Other times, it is said to be covered in wild white or green hair, although a mixture of the two is not unheard of.
 It is said that the Jiangshi has a mouthful of serrated, razor-sharp teeth (not unlike those of a shark), long talons on its fingers, glaring eyes that glow an eerie red or green in the dark, and the creature’s breath is so foul that it is able to kill just by breathing into an unfortunate victim’s face.
-Some say that a phosphorescent green light emanates from the creature’s body (which may again be attributed to a fungus that commonly grows on clothing and burial shrouds).
-Other sources describe the creature as having bulging eyes and long tongues that hang loosely from the monster’s mouth, both of which might be attributed to decay.
-On a more bizarre note, some sources say that the Jiangshi is always found to be wearing Qing Dynasty-era burial garments (which may have more to do with the creature’s portrayal in modern cinema than folklore or mythology).
+Some say that a phosphorescent green light emanates from the creature’s body, which again may be attributed to a fungus that commonly grows on clothing and burial shrouds.
+Other sources describe the creature as having bulging eyes and a long tongue that hangs loosely from the monster’s mouth, both of which could be attributed to decay.
+On a more bizarre note, some sources say that the Jiangshi is always found to be wearing Qing Dynasty-era burial garments, which may have more to do with the creature’s portrayal in modern cinema than folklore or mythology.
 One might be pressed to ask exactly how the monster obtains such ancient clothing, but getting close enough to a hopping corpse to ask such a question borders on either great bravery or extreme stupidity.

 The Jiangshi is truly a monster in all senses of the word, in regards to both its appearance and its habits.
 The creature is insanely vicious, driven solely by the hatred it feels towards the living and its hunger for the qi of the living.
 The creature is mindless in its hunger and attacks when it senses an opportunity, regardless of what consequences that attack might bring.
 The reason for its madness is that the Jiangshi is thought to epitomize the irrational aspects of the human soul, which makes the creature both vicious and sadistic.
 This revenant particularly takes delight in ripping the limbs of its prey off one at a time, just for the pleasure it derives from the act.
 The Jiangshi has an enormous sex drive and has been known to sexually assault women, favoring virgins and nuns because their resulting despair from being raped by a reanimated corpse is pure ecstasy to the creature.
 Fortunately for the women, death usually comes swiftly afterwards.